"We continue to make more money when snoring than when active." Warren Buffett

 We see the same linearity in the decline of the Sortino ratio as in the second layer.
 The simple timing model only increase the CAGR of the second layer by 50 bps and lower the volatility marginally since 2000 but the maximum drawdown is cut by almost 10%.

 Many doubt that timing the markets successfully is possible but we are convinced it is.
-Using only common sense we were able to come up with our methodology more than 10 years ago (the 3rd layer was modified at the end of 2016).
+Using only common sense we were able to come up with our methodology more than 10 years ago (the methodology is traded live since September 2006).

 The simple implementation of the signal presented in this article can be improved with the use of options and/or investment in other assets when cash is available.
 The buying of very deep out of the money puts for example, when the Tail Risk Kill Switch triggers.